cdguarnizo/IBPLFM/README.md

 from Latent Force Models (LFMs).

-By means of the Indian Buffet Process Prior it is posible to automatically select the number of latent functions required to descried output data.
+By means of the Indian Buffet Process Prior it is posible to automatically select the number of latent functions required to describe output data.
 Additionally, the structure that represents the interconnection between outputs and latent inputs is learned as well.